You’ve likely encountered OnStream for FireStick while searching for ways to watch free movies and TV shows.

 Why OnStream Creates Serious Problems for Users

-Because OnStream accesses unofficial streaming sources, it can expose your device to compromised servers containing malicious code.
-Users report their devices slowing down dramatically, experiencing random crashes, and showing signs of unauthorized network activity after installing the app.
+Moreover, with OnStream, you can access unofficial streaming sources, which can expose your device to compromised servers that may contain malicious code.
+Many users have reported that their devices are slowing down dramatically, experiencing random crashes, and also showing signs of unauthorized network activity after installing the app.

 According to ESET cybersecurity research, devices with unauthorized streaming apps are significantly more likely to contain malware, spyware, and other malicious software that can steal personal information.

-Using OnStream to access copyrighted content violates federal copyright laws.
-The Digital Millennium Copyright Act (DMCA) makes it clear that streaming copyrighted material without permission is illegal, regardless of whether you’re paying for it.
+Using OnStream to access copyrighted content is a violation of federal copyright laws.
+The Digital Millennium Copyright Act (DMCA) makes it clear that streaming copyrighted material without permission is illegal, even if you pay for it.

-Internet service providers are increasingly monitoring for illegal streaming activity, and law enforcement agencies have stepped up efforts to identify and prosecute users of unauthorized streaming apps.
-Users have received cease-and-desist letters, faced legal action, and paid thousands of dollars in fines and legal fees.
+Internet service providers have increased monitoring for any illegal streaming activity.
+Law enforcement agencies are actively identifying and prosecuting users of unauthorized streaming apps.
+Many users have received cease-and-desist letters and are facing legal action.
+They had to pay thousands of dollars in fines and legal fees.

 Technical Problems Plague Daily Use